-After graduating in cinema studies with a dissertation on “Eurimages and the New European Cinema” Rebecca De Pas started working for festivals in 2004, at the Bologna Film Archive.
-After different experiences in Italy, France and Spain, in 2009, she joined FID Marseille where she served for 11 years as programmer as well as co-head of the FID Lab, the international co-production platform.
-In 2018 she became program advisor for the Viennale.
-In the past she has been in the selection committee of the Berlinale Talents, mentor for the Feature Expanded Training Program, artistic director of the Journées Cinématographiques Dionysiennes, manager of the training program Ex Oriente Film and she collaborated in the programming of La Roche sur Yon IFF, as matchmaker for the Orizzonti section of the Venice IFF, the Riviera Maya Film Festival in Mexico and the Environmental Film Festival of Paris.
+After graduating with a dissertation on “Eurimages and the New European Cinema” and her initiation to the festival circuit at the Cineteca di Bologna, Rebecca De Pas joined FID Marseille, where she served for 11 years as programmer as well as co-head of the FID Lab, the international co-production platform.
+Currently serving as programme advisor for the Viennale and as a member of the Selection Committee of Berlinale Talents, she has been mentor for the Feature Expanded Training Program, artistic director of the Journées Cinématographiques Dionysiennes, manager of the training programme Ex Oriente Film, she collaborated in the programming of La Roche sur Yon International Film Festival, and has been a matchmaker for the Orizzonti section of the Venice International Film Festival, the Riviera Maya Film Festival in Mexico and the Environmental Film Festival of Paris.

 Javier Martín (Spain/France) worked as a programmer with the Forum des Images in Paris from 2002 to 2019.
 He has combined this role with his work for a number of festivals, including Cannes (Directors' Fortnight), the Berlinale and Cinéma du Réel.
 He is currently a member of the San Sebastián Festival Selection Committee and is the Festival's delegate for Latin America.
 He is also a project assessor for the Co-production Forum and the Ikusmira Berriak residency programme, co- organised by the Festival and Tabakalera, the International Centre for Contemporary Culture in San Sebastián.